dirkhh/adsb-feeder-image/README.md

 # adsb-feeder-image

-Easy to use turn-key SD card image for a number of single board computers.
+Easy to use turn-key SD card image for a number of single board computers (or to run in an x86 VM).
 Currently we are building images for
 - Raspberry Pi Zero 2, 3a/b, and 4 (tested on Zero 2W, 3a, and 4 - note that Pi Zero W will NOT work)
 - Asus Tinkerboard (tested)
 - Libre Computing Le Potato (tested) and Renegade (tested)
-- Orange Pi 3LTS (tested - no wifi support), 4LTS, and 5
+- Orange Pi 3LTS (tested - no wifi support), 4LTS, and 5 (tested)
 - Banana Pi M5 / M2P
 - Odriod C4
 - Rockpi 4 (tested)

+- VM setup under VirtualBox (easy), VMware (almost as easy), or Proxmox (advanced users)

 The idea is to create a "complete" ADS-B feeder that feeds pretty much all of the ADS-B flight trackers / aggregators.